cloudamqp/terraform-provider-cloudamqp/docs/resources/extra_disk_size.md

 # cloudamqp_extra_disk_size

 This resource allows you to expand the disk with additional storage capacity.
+There is no downtime when expanding the disk.

 Only available for dedicated subscription plans hosted at Amazon Web Services (AWS) at this time.